aspose-words/Aspose.Words-API-References/english/python-net/aspose.words.drawing/imagedata/to_stream/_index.md

 ﻿---
+title: ImageData.to_stream method
+linktitle: to_stream method
-title: to_stream method
+articleTitle: to_stream method
-second_title: Aspose.Words for Python via .NET API Reference
+second_title: Aspose.Words for Python
-description: "Creates and returns a stream that contains the image bytes."
+description: "ImageData.to_stream method.
+Creates and returns a stream that contains the image bytes."
 type: docs
 weight: 220
 url: /python-net/aspose.words.drawing/imagedata/to_stream/